MOIRCS Multi-Object Spectroscopy Mode

 MOS Acquisition

-The MOS acquisition sequence is summarized as follows (see Figure 10).
+The MOS acquisition sequence is summarized as follows (see the figure below).

 1. Pointing